 Franz, a celebrated musical polymath, owns and operates “Underground Sun,” the label which shot singer Iyeoka to fame.
 Franz shares a wry, dry sense of humor with Todd but operates with no less enthusiasm for the creative maelstrom they’ve whipped up between themselves.
 When they talk about the process of it, they’re like a pair of botanists discussing a newly discovered orchid.
 Franz’s long experience as a session multi-instrumentalist and producer helps sculpt and refine the shapes of the songs.
 With one boot in rock and the other in blues, he knows the value of a strong beat and how to anchor melody and soul sensibility to it in a way that reaches right into your hind-brain and purrs hello.

-For its debut EP, Iggy T has attracted some formidable, heavy-hitting talent to be its Crazymakers.
-Karl Hunter from Big Bad Voodoo Daddy on saxophone, Matthew Cheadle of i-94 on guitar, and renowned session musician Scott Fegette on bass were each individually drawn to the sound Todd and Franz were making, and informal sessions quickly became a formal studio situation.
+For its debut LP, Iggy T has attracted some formidable, heavy-hitting talent to be its Crazymakers.
+Karl Hunter (Big Bad Voodoo Daddy) on saxophone, Fernando Jaramillo (Nick Carter, Beto Cuevas) on drums, and renowned session musicians Matthew Cheadle on guitar, and Scott Fegette on bass were each individually drawn to the sound Todd and Franz were making.
 The result is a tight 5-piece ensemble with a big sound and the flexibility to forge novel musical sojourns without - as often happens with emerging new sounds - sacrificing listenability in the experimentation.